-Yesterday, one of the most popular sites for bodybuilding disinformation known as T-Nation posted an article called: 5 Reasons Why You Don’t Look Like You Lift by Dan John.
-Unfortunately, the article did not reveal the real reasons why people don’t look like they lift and instead contained mostly mainstream broscience ideas including squatting deep to get big and other macho nonsense….etc.
+Yesterday, the popular site for bodybuilding disinformation T-Nation.com posted an article entitled 5 Reasons Why You Don’t Look Like You Lift by Dan John.
+Unfortunately, the material did not reveal the real reasons why people don’t look like they lift and instead focused on mainstream broscience such as deep squats.

 1.Poor dietary habits.

-To give credit where credit is due, Dan John’s article did touch on that.
 Nutrition is highly responsible for our body fat levels and muscle mass.
-You obviously can’t eat bad food all the time and expect to look good.
-That’s what the masses are doing and very few actually look like they lift.
-Usually those individuals are young and have very fast metabolisms but even that’s extremely rare.
+You can’t eat bad food all the time and expect to look good.
+That’s what the masses are doing.
+The strategy doesn’t seem to be working very well, does it?

 In general, training cannot reverse poor nutrition regardless of popular opinion.
 It can help but not as much as you think.